 Want to read more about Development?
 Let's take a look-sy:

-This post is part of a blog series that follows along as we work with our client, CRäKN, to build a software-as-a-service business.
+This post is part of a blog series that follows along as we work with our client, CRäKN, to build a software-as-a-service app.
 First post here.
-We move a little fast here at Gaslight, so we invite clients to work in our office right next to their design and development...
+It was an action-packed couple of weeks for CRäKN.
+The team logged some extra hours as they raced to finish features for a demo....

-This post is part of a blog series that follows along as we work with our client, CRäKN, to build a software-as-a-service business.
+This post is part of a blog series that follows along as we work with our client, CRäKN, to build a software-as-a-service app.
 First post here.
-If there’s a theme for the first week of the CRäKN build, it’s probably “fire hose vs. straw.”
-Everyone described the week as fun...
+It’s always a little crazy in the middle.
+At this point, we’re just shy of the halfway mark for the initial 19-week build we...